 Smoking cessation has major health benefits for people of all ages.
 It decreases the risk of health issues such as heart attack, stroke, chronic lung disease, and other cancers.

 Smoking is one of the main causes of death among Americans.
-Many people who choose to quit smoking have successfully achieved their goal.
+Many people who choose to quit smoking have successfully achieved their goals.
 Quitting smoking is the best thing you can do to improve your health.
 It’s never too late to stop smoking.
-Quitting smoking will be simple if you prepare yourself for overcoming cravings, urges, and feelings that come along with quitting.
+Quitting smoking will be simple if you prepare yourself for overcoming the cravings, urges, and feelings that come along with quitting.
 Here are a few steps that help you stop smoking:

 - If you are a smoker who wants to quit, then choose a date within two weeks when you will stop smoking.
 Inform your family members and friends about your quitting program.
-They will definitely support your efforts.
+They will support your efforts.